wandb/docs/docs/guides/technical-faq/general.md

 For simplicity, W&B uses API keys for authorization when accessing the API.
 You can find your API keys in your [settings](https://app.wandb.ai/settings).
 Your API key should be stored securely and never checked into version control.
 In addition to personal API keys, you can add Service Account users to your team.

-### Does W&B support SSO for SaaS?
+### Does W&B support SSO for Multi-tenant?

-Yes, W&B supports setting up Single Sign-On (SSO) for the SaaS offering via Auth0.
+Yes, W&B supports setting up Single Sign-On (SSO) for the Multi-tenant offering via Auth0.
 W&B support SSO integration with any OIDC compliant identity provider(ex: Okta, AzureAD etc.).
 If you have an OIDC provider, please follow the steps below:

 * Create a `Single Page Application (SPA)` on your Identity Provider.
 * Set `grant_type` to `implicit` flow.